consoledotdev/home/content/tools/server-monitoring.md

 services (~100 hosts) costs $720/year.

 We did not evaluate Checkmk Enterprise because this section only covers open source software.
-We don’t recommend Checkmk Raw because it is based on Nagios Core and is only receiving bug fix updates.
+We don't recommend Checkmk Raw because it is based on Nagios Core and is only receiving bug fix updates.
 There are more powerful options to choose from.

 {{< tools/category-review/card-heading name="Graphite" url="https://graphite.readthedocs.io/en/latest/" score="none" >}}

 Graphite is a time series datastore that can generate graphs.
 It was originally released in 2006 and open sourced in 2008.
-It’s still in active development but is focused on a very simple use case - storing and displaying monitoring data.
+It's still in active development but is focused on a very simple use case - storing and displaying monitoring data.
 [It relies on third-party tools](https://graphite.readthedocs.io/en/latest/tools.html) to get data in.

-Graphite has its place, but doesn’t compare to the other tools in this category.
+Graphite has its place, but doesn't compare to the other tools in this category.
 If you have very simple requirements for graphical monitoring it will do the job, but if you need more sophisticated visualizations or alerting then there are better options.